-When a patient is admitted to a hospital's emergency department following a suicide attempt, doctors will evaluate the person's physical and mental health.
-This evaluative procedure is a complex, detailed, and time-consuming process informed by the physician's training and experience.
-It is an active process in which the clinician is evaluating suicidal intent and lethality, dynamic meanings and motivations for suicide, the presence of a suicidal plan, the presence of overt suicidal/self-destructive behavior, the patient's physiological, cognitive, and affective states, his or her coping potential and epidemiologic risk factors.
+When a patient is admitted to a hospital’s emergency department following a suicide attempt, doctors evaluate the person’s physical and mental health.
+This evaluative procedure is a complex, detailed, and time-consuming process informed by the physician’s training and experience.
+It is an active process in which the clinician evaluates suicidal intent and lethality, dynamic meanings and motivations for suicide, the presence of a suicidal plan, the presence of overt suicidal/self-destructive behavior, the patient’s physiological, cognitive, and affective states, his or her coping potential and epidemiologic risk factors.

 After a thorough assessment has been conducted, an individual treatment plan must be designed.
 Success is more likely when the treatment plan rests on a solid foundation of data and assessment.
-Psychiatrists (and other medical doctors or providers) in Connecticut have a duty to involuntarily commit a patient who is suicidal or poses and imminent risk of self-harm if efforts at encouraging voluntary admission fail.
+Psychiatrists (and other medical doctors or providers) in Connecticut have a duty to involuntarily commit a patient who is suicidal or poses an imminent risk of self-harm if efforts at encouraging voluntary admission fail.

 Giving the evaluative process short shrift or failing to appropriately respond to the clinical presentation can be deadly.

-In such instances a medical malpractice lawsuit may be necessary to hold a healthcare provider accountable and to ensure that the opportunities to prevent further avoidable deaths are not squandered.
+When suicide occurs in a medical setting, a medical malpractice lawsuit may be necessary to hold a healthcare provider accountable and to ensure that the opportunities to prevent further avoidable deaths are not squandered.

-For instance, a psychiatrist or other healthcare provider may be liable for failing to properly assess a patient's suicide risk by failing to learn about prior suicide attempts, suicidality, and feelings of hopelessness and anxiety, by failing to take into account the person's behavior prior to discharge from the hospital, or failure to adequately obtain and consider data from collateral sources such as the patient's family.
+For instance, a psychiatrist or other healthcare provider may be liable for failing to properly assess a patient’s suicide risk by failing to learn about prior suicide attempts, suicidality, and feelings of hopelessness and anxiety, failing to take into account the person’s behavior prior to discharge from the hospital, or failing to adequately obtain and consider data from collateral sources such as the patient’s family.